mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/ios.md

 ##### 1. Pre-requisites

-The Mattermost Mobile App for iOS, needs to be built on a MacOS computer with Xcode and the Xcode command line installed.
+The Mattermost Mobile App for iOS needs to be built on a MacOS computer with Xcode and the Xcode command line tools installed.

 ```sh
 $ xcode-select ---install